By Ubisoft

 What Are The Key Features?

-Progressive evolution of sharks from small fish to massive predators like the Megalodon
+Progression mechanic where players evolve sharks from small fish to massive predators like the Megalodon

 How much does it cost?

-- Free-to-play with ad-supported progression
+- Free to play with ad-supported progression

-- In-app purchases for Gems and Coins to accelerate evolution and gear acquisition
+- In-app purchases for Gems and Coins

 Who Built It?